ajcutuli/ajcutuli.github.io/_pages/about.md

 **Hello!**
 ---
 My name is Aric.
 I'm currently a Masters student of Financial Engineering at Columbia University, where I concentrate in applied machine learning.
-At the Columbia Climate School, I am conducting research under the supervision of [Prof. Upmanu Lall](http://www.columbia.edu/~ula2/) and [Dr. Michael Puma](https://people.climate.columbia.edu/users/profile/michael-joseph-puma) on applying Bayesian methods to model human migration flows and shed light onto the various push and pull factors that influence migration decisions.
+At the Columbia Climate School, I am conducting research under the supervision of [Prof. Upmanu Lall](http://www.columbia.edu/~ula2/) and [Dr. Michael Puma](https://people.climate.columbia.edu/users/profile/michael-joseph-puma) on using Bayesian methods to model human migration flows and shed light onto the various push and pull factors that influence migration decisions.

 My background is quite multidisplinary.
 Financial engineering is a combination of mathematics, statistics, computer science, and financial theory, and as an undergraduate student at the University of California, Los Angeles, I majored in Mathematics and Economics and earned a Specialization in Computing for additional computer science oriented coursework I pursued.